Last Updated on July 6, 2026

 TJ Billing provides revenue cycle services across multiple specialties, including chiropractic.
 The operational model supports full-cycle billing, covering coding, submission, and AR management.

 The company’s multi-specialty experience allows it to handle diverse billing scenarios, which can be relevant for practices offering additional services alongside chiropractic care.
+Processes are structured around standard RCM workflows, with established systems for claim tracking and follow-ups.

-Notable Strengths:
+Notable Strengths

-- Broad billing experience
+- Established billing workflows

-- Established operational systems
+- Standardized operational model

 5. CCM Billing Services